Student Academic Policies

 Clinical Rotation Policies

-The clinical phase of the curriculum will consist of five quarters that run continuously beginning with Spring quarter of the third year.
-During the clinical program students must complete a total of 84 credits of rotations.
+The clinical phase of the curriculum will consist of five quarters that run continuously beginning with spring quarter of the third year.
+During the clinical program, students must complete a total of 84 credits of rotations.
 This will include 57 credits of required on- campus rotations, and 27 credits of elective rotations.
 In general, blocks are 2 weeks in length.
 However, during certain times when the clinic hours are limited, 3-week blocks may be used.
 Students are awarded 3 credits for each block, regardless of length.
 Students have 2 vacation blocks.

 Immunization Policy

 Full-time students enrolled in a program with a clinical component are required to follow the immunization policy as outlined in the general policy section of the student handbook.
-Immunization requirements for CVM students include a rabies vaccination or proof of an adequate antibody titer and are required without exception by all CVM students.
+Immunization requirements for CVM students include a rabies vaccination series or proof of an adequate antibody titer ("Rabies Vaccine") and are required without exception by all CVM students.
 Additionally, students may be subject to current applicable Centers for Disease Control and Arizona Department of Health protocols, and/or affiliated practice/institution rotation requirements.

 Clinical Rotation Attendance Policy